MaterializeInc/materialize/doc/developer/design/README.md

 You should, however, use your own judgment to determine what is and isn’t required for your specific case.

-Allow a drive-by commenter without any context to fully understand the design.
-The intention is that a group of people with some common context can come together, understand the design, and come to a decision.
-Provide a fully spec’ed out implementation of any of the solutions.
-Depending on the topic, it can be very helpful to provide a prototype, both for validating the design and for presenting it to others.
-However, it is not a required part of the design.
+- Allow a drive-by commenter without any context to fully understand the
+  design: the intention is that a group of people with common context can come together, understand the design and come to a decision.
+Some context might be gathered from previous design documents, from reference documentation, or from looking at the code.
+- Provide a fully spec'ed reference implementation: depending on the topic, it can be very helpful to prepare a prototype.
+Both for validating the design and for presenting it to others.
+However, it is not always a required part of the design.

 ## When should you make a design document?